 Chain#: hash board number.
 There are usually 3 hash boards in 1 Antminer.

 ASIC#: the quantity of chips on each hash board.

 Frequency: hash board working frequency.

-GH/s (ideal): Ideal or expected hash rate.
+GH/s (ideal): Ideal or expected hash speed.

 HW: hardware error.